debarkak/debarkak/readme.md

 ### professionally stupid

-info: class9 student
+info: class9 student, self-taught

-other info, visit web/about

 >[!IMPORTANT]
-Due to my exams and study pressures, I might be slow to respond/My activity will be reduced (till expected.
-July 2026)
+Due to my exams and study pressures, I might be slow to respond/My activity will be reduced